DOI-USGS/fort-pymdwizard/docs/Installing from Source.rst

 =======================================
-Source Code (Windows, Macintosh, Linux)
+Installing from Source (Windows, Linux)
 =======================================

+These instructions do not currently work on Mac computers, but will be updated in a subsequent release to support Macs.

-Currently the only option for installation on Macintosh or Linux systems is to install the application from source.
+Currently the only option for installation on Linux systems is to install the application from source.

-Instructions for installing pymdwizard from source are intended for someone with a basic familiarity with Python and Python installations.
+Instructions for installing pymdwizard from source are intended for someone with a basic familiarity with Python and Python Package installations.

 |